telefonicaid/fiware-orion/doc/manuals/user/kafka_notifications.md

 Kafka does not “reconnect” the same closed TCP connection; it creates a new one (to the same broker).
 However, the producer object (rd_kafka_t) remains the same, keeping its configuration and internal state.
 It does not free the producer’s memory.

-What should we do in Orion?
-Avoid destroying producers, or be very conservative about doing so—destroy them only when strictly necessary.

-When would we need to destroy the producer in Orion?

-If we need to apply credential changes, which is not implemented at the moment.

-Inactive clusters (long periods) — cleanup should be conservative (30+ days).

-This leads to two issues:

-1. Apply the `connections.max.idle.ms` configuration to the Kafka producer (improvement)